 There are many other potential scholarship sources that students should consider to help finance their education.
-Students should complete a Johnson & Wales University Profile for Scholarship Eligibility form, available in the Student Financial Services Office, to determine eligibility for scholarships listed on our outside scholarship database.
-Also, students should contact the Higher Education

-Assistance Agency in their home states for information about the possibility of state grants or scholarships.
+Students should complete a Johnson & Wales University scholarship search form, available in the Student Financial Services Office, to determine eligibility for scholarships listed on our outside scholarship database.
+Also, students should contact the Higher Education Assistance Agency in their home states for information about the possibility of state grants or scholarships.